 One of the biggest dangers happens when you only have actively traded mutual funds in your investment portfolio.
 This can be a recipe for disaster if you are not careful.
 You need to understand what your mutual funds are investing in so that you can be fully diversified.
 You do not want all of the mutual funds you invest in to react to changes in the market or economy the same way.
 You want some of your investments to zig when others zag.

 How To Avoid Mutual Fund Overlap

-For example, it may be wise not invest in too many mutual funds from the same parent company that manages those funds.
-Consider the type of investing objective of each mutual fund that you own and consider spreading out amongst large cap, mid cap, and small cap mutual funds.
+For example, it may be wise not to invest in too many mutual funds from the same parent company that manages those funds.
+Consider the type of investment objective of each mutual fund that you own and consider spreading out amongst large cap, mid cap, and small cap mutual funds.

 You will do well also to spread your investments out amongst growth and value stocks.
 Morningstar.com also offers a Portfolio X-Ray tool on their website that can conduct a mutual fund overlap analysis for you.
 Optimize your portfolio with the Portfolio X-Ray only from Morningstar.

 Having your mutual funds overlap with one another is not the end of the world.
 Many investors experience some type of mutual fund overlap.
 The real issue is the extreme case where you own several mutual funds in the same fund category, investing in the exact same stocks.
 You run the risk of not being properly diversified in your investing portfolio.